HealthStack01/Frontend/README.md

+## What is Health Stack Africa?
-Welcome to HealthStack Africa,  We create tools that enable users to access healthcare services easily and securely, as well as to find and share health information.
+Health Stack Africa is a health-tech platform that seeks to improve access to healthcare and health information in Africa.
+We create tools that enable users to access healthcare services easily and securely, as well as to find and share health information.
+We are engaged in creating a platform that can help bridge the gap between healthcare providers and patients in the Africa.

-For resources to understand the tech stack we work with, checkout:
+### Important Links

+- Our homepage is at (Health Stack Africa)[]
+- Join our communication channel at (communication)[]
+- Checkout our (wiki page)[] for information about GSoD

+## Quick Start to Get Health Stack's Frontend running on your localhost

 # Resources